 A headteacher from Garston feels “amazing” after completing the London Marathon on April 23.

-Cheska Tyler, the head at Cherry Tree Primary School, smashed her £3,000 target and raised nearly £6,000 in total.
+Cheska Tylor, the head at Cherry Tree Primary School, smashed her £3,000 target and raised more than £5,500 in total.

-The money will go towards the school and its parent teacher association (PTA), and Cheska hopes they will be able to use the funds to take the whole school on a trip to the seaside.
+The money will go towards the school and parent teacher association (PTA), and Cheska hopes they will be able to send the whole school on a trip to the seaside.

 “The staff set up a running club, called the Cherry Chasers.
-Lots of them were new to running and can now run 5km.
+Lots of them are new to running and can now run 5km.